Migrating ScriptRunner from Server to Data Center

 As well as the steps required for a non-clustered instance, a clustered setup requires you to move your home directory to a shared location that all nodes can access.
 The process of moving your home directory is described in Atlassian’s guide.
-When following Atlassian’s guide for ScriptRunner, you must also include the <scripts> and the <scriptrunner> directory under the list of directories to copy in step 2 (Set up the shared directory) of the Set up and configure your cluster section.
+When following Atlassian’s guide for ScriptRunner, you must also include the <scripts> 'and the <scriptrunner> directory under the list of directories to copy in step 4 of the Migrating from an existing Bitbucket Server instance (optional) section.

 Additional script roots

 If you have custom script roots configured and are moving to a clustered Data Center setup, you need to make sure your custom script roots are available to all nodes in the cluster.

 If you follow the Atlassian Data Center migration process, the database that all nodes use should remain the same.
 ScriptRunner feature configurations and inline scripts are stored in the database, so are not impacted by the migration and should be available on all nodes automatically.